1st Case of Rare Monkeypox in US This Year Confirmed in Mass.

-A case of monkeypox has been confirmed in Massachusetts, health officials said Wednesday.

-It's the first case of monkeypox, a rare but potentially serious virus, in the United States this year, according to the Massachusetts Department of Public Health.
+The first confirmed case of monkeypox in the U.S. this year is in a Boston resident who’s being treated and monitored at Massachusetts General Hospital.

+Monkeypox is a rare but potentially serious viral illness that typically begins with flu-like symptoms, swollen lymph nodes, and eventually a rash on the face and body, according to public health experts.
+Those symptoms typically last about two to four weeks.

 Two U.S. cases were reported last year; nine cases have been identified in the United Kingdom this month.
+It has also been diagnosed in recent days in Spain and Portugal.

 The man with the virus in Massachusetts had recently traveled from Canada, officials said, noting in a statement, "The case poses no risk to the public, and the individual is hospitalized and in good condition."

-Massachusetts General Hospital, which is the designated regional emerging special pathogens treatment center for New England, said the patient was admitted there on May 12, and an "astute" clinician team thought to check for monkeypox, despite the patient having no recent travel history to areas known for the virus or obvious risk factors.
+Massachusetts General Hospital, which is the designated regional emerging special pathogens treatment center for New England, said the patient was admitted there on May 12, and an "astute" clinician team thought to check for monkeypox, having heard news of recent cases in the U.K.

 Signs of a monkeypox infection include flu-like symptoms and lymph node swelling, then a rash that can begin on one part of the body and then spread, health officials say.
 The infection can last two to four weeks and may be confused with sexually transmitted disease like herpes or with chickenpox.